Richard Aslatt Pearce: Marriage

-Pearce met his wife Frances Mary Monck (1845 or 1846 – 1930) at St Saviour's, Oxford Street, in 1887, and they married on 26 April 1888.
+Pearce met his wife Frances Mary Monck at St Saviour's, Oxford Street, in 1887, and they married on 26 April 1888.
 She was born in Dublin, the daughter of Charles Monck, 4th Viscount Monck, who until 1869 had been Governor General of Canada.
 Her 1911 Census record, completed in her husband's handwriting, says that she was deaf "from illness".
 Her father did not want them to marry, believing that because they were both deaf, they would be poor, but they moved to Southampton where Pearce was to remain in employment, serving the deaf community for the rest of his life.

 Pearce and his wife had no children.
 It is not known whether Pearce's childlessness had any connection with recommendations of castration of the congenitally deaf by early 19th century eugenicists who held those views which were later developed by Francis Galton.
 In 1901 he and his wife were living at 2 Christ Church Road, Winchester, with two servants.
 The 1911 Census finds them living at Christ Church Lodge, Winchester, where he describes himself as "chaplain to the deaf and dumb in the Diocese of Winchester."
 It is not known why the same record, completed in R.A.
 Pearce's own hand, states that he and Frances were deaf "from illness," when according to his 1881 Census record, his father informed the enumerator that he was "deaf and dumb from birth."
 Similarly, the 1861 and 1871 Census, in which the enumerator was informed by the Brighton Institution, state that the inmate Pearce was "deaf and dumb from birth."
 However, by 1911 a congenital condition such as profound deafness could potentially have made him a target for eugenics.
 On 21 July 1928 he died in Winchester at his home, two years before the death on 30 October 1930 of his wife Frances.